Manufacturing in Thailand

 Thailand - Manufacturing

-On a monthly basis, manufacturing output decreased a seasonally-adjusted 1.5% in January, contrasting the 0.4% expansion in December.
-Annual average growth in manufacturing production was 1.8% in January, above December’s 1.4% and the best result in over three years.
+On a monthly basis, manufacturing output decreased a seasonally-adjusted 0.2% in February, improving from the 1.2% drop in January.
+Annual average growth in manufacturing production was 2.0% in February, mirroring January’s number.

-FocusEconomics Consensus Forecasts panelists expect manufacturing to expand 2.1%, in 2017, which is up 0.3 percentage points from last month’s estimate.
-For 2018, the panel expects manufacturing to increase 3.4%
+FocusEconomics Consensus Forecasts panelists expect manufacturing to expand 2.1%, in 2017, which is unchanged from last month’s estimate.
+For 2018, the panel expects manufacturing to increase 3.6%